 Staphylococci are classified into two major groups: (1) the coagulase-negative Staphylococci and (2) coagulase-positive (S. aureus) Staphylococci.
 Individuals carry a minimum of 10–24 combined temporary and resident strains of S. epidermidis, the most common coagulase-negative strain.
 S. epidermidis is a common colonizer of the skin but is capable of causing superficial and invasive infections (particularly about implants and catheters).

 S. aureus permanently colonizes the anterior nares in approximately 20% of the population.
 Carriage is transient or intermittent in other individuals.
 Approximately 60% of healthy individuals have occasional carriage of S. aureus at some site.1 Other sites of colonization include the axillae, perineum, pharynx, and hands.
 Conditions predisposing to S. aureus colonization include atopic dermatitis, diabetes mellitus (insulin dependent), dialysis (hemo- and peritoneal), intravenous drug use, liver dysfunction, and human immunodeficiency virus (HIV) infection.
 Colonization by S. aureus is found at some body site in up to 37% of patients presenting with purulent community associated methicillin resistant S. aureus (MRSA) infections.2

 S. aureus is an aggressive pathogen and the most common cause of primary pyodermas and STIs, as well as of secondary infections on disease-altered skin.
 S. aureus in pyodermas or STIs can invade the bloodstream, producing bacteremia, metastatic infection such as osteomyelitis, and acute infective endocarditis.
-Some strains of S. aureus also produce exotoxins, which can cause constellations of cutaneous and systemic symptoms such ...
+Some strains of S. aureus also produce exotoxins, which can cause constellations of cutaneous and systemic symptoms such as staphylococcal ...